-Fresh off the back of last year’s silvery grey hair takeover, and following on from this summer’s obsession with pastel strands, may we present to you the ultimate fusion of all that’s cool in hair right now; balayage in all shades of lilac, lavender and indigo.
+Fresh off the back of last year’s silvery grey hair takeover, and following on from this summer’s obsession with pastel strands, may we present to you the ultimate fusion of all that’s cool in hair right now: balayage in all shades of lilac, lavender, and indigo.
 Currently racking up some 8000 fresh pins daily on Pinterest, the trend combines the soft technique of hand-placed highlights, with fashion’s hottest hue.
 Indeed, it’s the answer to a bold hair shakeup that all of us who normally “play it safe” have been waiting for.

 Intrigued?
-To get the full lowdown on what’s involved and how much maintenance it all takes, we touched base with Hershesons colourist Katie Denn.
-Keep scrolling for the ultimate guide to the purple balayage trend…
+To get the full lowdown on what’s involved and how much maintenance it all takes, we touched base with Hershesons colorist Katie Denn.

-In terms of what shade is right you for, it depends a lot on your own personal tastes, of course, but the colour of your hair can be a factor too, Denn says.
+In terms of what shade is right you for, it depends a lot on your own personal tastes, of course, but the color of your hair can be a factor, too, Denn says.
 “Ash purples and lilacs are perhaps the most trend-led shades, as they’ve followed on from the tones of grey we’ve been seeing, although with darker hair you could go for something deeper.
 Personally, I’d steer away from the reddish and pinker tones, and stick more closely to shades of true purple and ash lilacs.”

-Though most bright colours need a lot of upkeep and regular salon visits, this trend has the balayage approach working for it, so you won’t need as many top-up appointments as you might think.
+Though most bright colors need a lot of upkeep and regular salon visits, this trend has the balayage approach working for it, so you won’t need as many top-up appointments as you might think.